pabloppp/CarND-Vehicle-Detection/writeup.md

 ![alt text][image16]

 #### 2. Heatmaps & threshold
-The code where generating this sample images can be found in [task window search heatmap](src/task_window_search_heatmap.py).
+The code for generating this sample images can be found in [task window search heatmap](src/task_window_search_heatmap.py).

 I used the combination of the detected windows to generate a heatmap, then added a threshold of 4 (only pixels where 4 or more windows intersect will be detected as cars).